getavalon/core/README.md

 - **Immutable** implies that the data may be dependent upon by other data.
 - **Correct** implies passing validation of the associated family.
-- **Impersonal** implies following strict organiasational conventions.
+- **Impersonal** implies following strict organisational conventions.

 ### Ids